secretstartups/handbook/sales/field-operations/sales-operations/deal-desk/index.html.md

     *   **Note: The Start Date should be the new subscription term’s start date, or the “Early Renewal” date.**
 *   Click Next and update the products and fees per the steps above.
 *   **IMPORTANT:** Next, tag `@Sales-Support` in Chatter on the Renewal Opportunity to create a credit opportunity and quote to cancel the existing subscription, which in this scenario is being replaced with the new subscription.
 Deal Desk will then manually generate a Contract Reset Opp and Order Form to add the credit line into the order form once the quote has been fully approved.
-*   Deal Desk will attach a PDF of the consolidated quote to the opportuntiy
+*   Deal Desk will attach a PDF of the consolidated quote to the opportunity
 *   Sales team will send the order form to the customer for signature
 *   Upload the signed order form to the renewal opp and to the credit opp as well and submit both opps for approval